isl-org/MiDaS/README.md

 The pre-trained model corresponds to `MIX 5` with multi-objective optimization enabled.

 ### Changelog
+* [Nov 2020] Released new version of MiDaS v2.1 - real-time model for Mobile (iOS/Android) and ROS1 package
 * [Jul 2020] Added TensorFlow and ONNX code.
 Added [online demo](http://35.202.76.57/).
 * [Dec 2019] Released new version of MiDaS - the new model is significantly more accurate and robust
 * [Jul 2019] Initial release of MiDaS ([Link](https://github.com/intel-isl/MiDaS/releases/tag/v1))